Victor-Munizdev/CrudEquipeJava/src/backend/como_conectar_o_db.md

 ## 3. O Driver JDBC (PostgreSQL)

-A conexão agora usa o driver do PostgreSQL.
-Você deve substituir o arquivo na pasta `lib`:
+A conexão usa o driver do PostgreSQL na pasta `lib`:

-- Remova: `mysql-connector-j.jar`
-- Adicione: `postgresql-42.x.x.jar` (Baixe em [jdbc.postgresql.org](https://jdbc.postgresql.org/download/))

 ## 4. Mudanças no Código